mnallard/jaccuziArduiControler/README.md

 1 21 touchs small IR emmettor to manage consigned temp, forcing heater, and walking into the differents menus

-(please note that everything included (except power suplies) into the arduino mega starter kit for less than 40$ )
+(please note that everything included (except power suplies and small pump) into the arduino mega starter kit for less than 40$ )

 The rest from the jacuzzi